 A pregnant woman should aim to include protein, fruit, and veggies in most meals, along with whole grains and water.

-By involving a range of foods, you can consume the nutrients that both you and baby need to feel strong and healthy.
+By involving a range of foods in healthy pregnancy meals, you can consume the nutrients that both you and baby need to feel strong and healthy.

 Pregnant women are encouraged to drink at least 8 glasses of water per day.